-From snorkeling to sailing, there are oodles of fun water activities in Hawaii!
+From snorkeling to sailing to SUP, there are oodles of fun water activities in Hawaii!

 Thousands of humpbacks migrate each winter from Alaska to the warm shallow waters off Maui to mate and give birth.
 Between December and April, you can take a whale watching cruise.